 Geling Shang, Associate Professor of Philosophy.
 B.A., Fudan University; M.A., Old Dominion University, Tubingen University; Ph.D., Temple University.
 Research interests: Taoism and Buddhism, especially Zhuangzi, with a comparative approach.

 Wanxiao Sun, Associate Professor of Geography and Planning.
 B.S., Nanjing University; M.S., Chinese Academy of Sciences; Ph.D., University of Mainz, Germany, Postdoctoral Researcher, UC Berkeley.
 Research interests: remote sensing, image classification, information fusion, mapping plant functional types, Geographic Information Systems, computer cartography, and 3D visualization and simulation.

 Shinian Wu, Professor of English.
-Program Coordinator.
 B.A., Xian Institute of Foreign Languages; M.A., Ph.D., Northern Arizona University.
 Research interests: Theoretical and applied linguistics; second language acquisition; sociolinguistics; assessment and evaluation.

 Yan Yu, Associate Professor of Sociology, B.A., M.A., Beijing University; Ph.D., Florida State University.
 Research interests: work and family, gender and family, immigration and family.